 You CAN Afford Safe Weight Loss Surgery

-While stories of surgeries reaching into the tens of thousands may seem discouraging to many people, there are insurance and financing options that make bariatric surgery very much affordable in the United States.
+While stories of surgeries reaching tens of thousands may seem discouraging to many people, there are insurance and financing options that make bariatric surgery very affordable in the United States.

 At Olde Del Mar Surgical screening tests are straightforward and designed to help cost-conscious patients obtain the coverage they need for life-changing surgery.

 We believe every patient deserves excellent, compassionate, and safe care.
-Olde Del Mar Surgical has a fantastic complication rate (1% compared to the national rate of 5%) making it a far better choice than taking your chances across the border.
+Fortunately, Olde Del Mar Surgical has a fantastic complication rate (1% compared to the national rate of 5%), making it a far better choice than taking your chances across the border.

 Your health is not the thing to cut corners with.
 At Olde Del Mar Surgical, you can rest assured you’ll receive high-quality care at the hands of professionals who genuinely care about your wellbeing.
 Contact us today to learn more about our surgical weight loss procedures.